Academic Catalog

 Laboratory content will closely follow the course outline of record.
 Students will be in anesthesia groups and work on live animals under direct supervision in performing the following tasks:

-F. Describe the effects of anesthesia on the nervous, cardiovascular, and respiratory systems.
+6. Effects of anesthesia on the nervous, cardiovascular, and respiratory systems

-H. Articulate the general principles of inhalation anesthesia and successfully manage a veterinary patient.
+8. Principles of inhalation anesthesia and successfully manage a veterinary patient

 Special Facilities and/or Equipment

-C. Live animals, including dogs and cats, and housing, husbandry and handling facilities for those live animals.
+3. Live animals, including dogs and cats, and housing, husbandry, and handling facilities for those live animals.

 Method(s) of Evaluation